 - The fingers (often all four) are held on the pencil shaft opposite the thumb.
-The Quadropod grasp (pictured top right) movement can occur from the wrist, the hand moves as a unit with the fingers static.
-With the static Tripod grasp, adjustments to the pencil are made with the opposite hand (31/2 4 years) Copies a circle - Imitates a horizontal cross - Imitates a zig zag line - Joins two dots - Draws a diagonal stroke by following a continuous dotted line - Traces over a diamond shape (rounded corners) - Draws a man with a head and one other body part e.g. arms, legs - Traces and stays on most of the time on a 7cm wide horizontal line
+Quadropod grasp (pictured top right).
+Movement can occur from the wrist, the hand moves as a unit with the fingers static.
+Static Tripod grasp (pictured bottom right).
+Adjustments to the pencil are made with the opposite hand (31⁄2 4 years). - Copies a circle - Imitates a horizontal cross - Imitates a zig zag line - · Joins two dots - Draws a diagonal stroke by following a continuous dotted line - Traces over a diamond shape (rounded corners) - Draws a man with a head and one other body part e.g. arms, legs - Traces and stays on most of the time a 7cm wide horizontal line.

+4 Years

+To

-4 Years To 6 Years
+6 Years

-- The child's developing ability should be at a level where they're able to manipulate objects between the fingers and palm and rotate objects with the fingers - Uses a Static Tripod grasp with a pencil consistently - · Developing fine control to manipulate a pencil - The thumb, index and middle fingers work as a unit for precise control of the pencil, the ring and little fingers provide support.
-Horizontal movement across the page occurs at the wrist, elbow and shoulder (41⁄2 to 6 years) - Copies a diagonal line, square, diagonal cross, circle and triangle - · Draws a person with a head, arms and legs - Colours in a simple picture staying mainly within the lines (no more than 0.6 cm) - Draws a person with a head, trunk, arms, legs, feet and three facial features - · Connects a series of dots to make a simple drawing
+- Child developing ability to manipulate objects between the fingers and palm and rotate objects with the fingers. - Uses a Static Tripod grasp (pictured right) of a pencil consistently - Developing fine control to manipulate a pencil - The thumb, index and middle fingers work as a unit for precise control of the pencil, the ring and little fingers provide support.
+Horizontal movement across the page occurs at the wrist elbow and shoulder (41⁄2 to 6 years). - Copies a diagonal line, a square, a diagonal cross, circle and triangle - Draws a man with a head, arms and legs - Colours in a simple picture staying mainly within the lines (no more than 0.6 cm) - Draws a man with a head, trunk, arms, leas, feet and three facial features - Connects a series of dots to make a simple drawing